Low Risk Businesses To Start From Home

 My life is already full even without the extra involvement of a part-time business, so I don’t want the hassle of admin, spending money on products I already have, the need to meet sales targets plus the spectre of demotion.

 Also, any product I promote needs to provide a service that my customers know is essential to our business, so we want to continue using it month after month, rather than switch over to something cheaper as soon as the initial euphoria is over.

 To learn more about such a service, click here (affiliate link).
 Promotion of the business is entirely optional, BUT if you don’t promote it you will not earn from it.
 You will of course, still have the benefit of using the service.

 Business Risk Warnings

 With most businesses (online or offline), if you do nothing, you earn nothing.
 However hard you may protest, that seems fair to me.

 So with most of the businesses I have mentioned above – all things being equal – your rewards will be in some proportion to your efforts.

-However, when you are using an essential service as the product of the network marketing company, it doesn’t matter if you earn or not – you have the benefit of the service you are paying for.
+However, when you are using an essential service as the product of the network marketing company, or as affiliate marketing product, it doesn’t matter if you earn or not – you have the benefit of the service you are paying for.

 Above you have seen a variety of low risk businesses to start from home.
 What do you think about each of these models?
 How do they compare to what YOU are doing – with particular reference to cost and input of time?